 If you currently have a snake in your lawn, always begin by confirming that the snake is non-venomous before trying to remove it on your own.
 When in doubt, call animal control for help or your local pest control specialist for long-term management.

-If you are completely certain the snake is not dangerous, gently spray a hose at the snake from a distance to help it move along.
+1. Spray with a Hose: If you are completely certain the snake is not dangerous, stand at a safe distance and gently spray a hose at the snake to help it move along.

-If you intend to have a professional remove the snake the same day, you can also quickly trap it with a garbage can—again, only if you are sure it is safe to approach.
+2. Trap With a Garbage Can: If you intend to have a professional remove the snake the same day, you can also quickly trap it in a garbage can or bucket—again, only if you are sure it is safe to approach.
+While the snake is coiled and still, slowly approach it and lower the empty container over it, then place a weight on top to keep it there.

-Inspect your lawn and home for pools of water, particularly in hidden areas such as by your hose, under a storage area, or in the garden.
-By removing these pools of water, many snake varieties will find another area to nest.
+4. Eliminate Standing Water: Inspect your lawn and home for pools of water, particularly the areas by your garden hose, under storage containers, or in gardens.
+When you remove a water source, snakes will often be forced to find another area to nest.

-Snakes like to hide from predators in warm, sheltered places.
-Remove common areas in your yard where snakes may be living, including piled hoses, firewood storage, tall grasses, dense brush, open areas under sheds, and storage.
+6. Remove Shelter: Snakes like to hide from predators in warm, sheltered places.
+Remove areas in your yard where snakes may be living, including piled hoses, firewood stacks, tall grasses, dense brush, open areas under sheds, and storage containers.

 How to Get Rid of Snakes in Your House